Mountain River School Educator

 I grew up in a small town right outside of Albany, NY.
 I went to a one-room school house for Kindergarten, First and Second Grade.
 This is where I fell in love with school and knew that I wanted to be a teacher.
 I used to wear my mom’s high heels and recruit the neighborhood kids to be in my “class”.
 I’ve traded the high heels for hiking boots and while my idea of what it means to be a good teacher have changed since I was little, my passion for teaching has only grown.

 I graduated from the University of Vermont in 2002 with a Bachelor of Science degree in Elementary Education with a concentration in Communication Sciences.
-While at UVM I was a four year started on the softball team and was voted captain my senior year.
+While at UVM I was a four year starter on the softball team and was voted captain my senior year.
 While softball has taken me across the country, I always come back to the Northeast.

 Before joining Mountain River School I worked at a private preschool for twelve years and served as both teacher and director.
-I am excited to be back in the classroom full time as I love learning along side my students in the great outdoors.
+I am excited to be back in the classroom full time as I love learning alongside my students in the great outdoors.
 I am excited to take full advantage of all the outdoor learning space that surrounds Mountain River School.
-I love bringing the community into meet with the children, whether it be a visit from Peace Pups (a local dog sledding organization) during the Iditarod, and experienced yoga instructor, or a composting expert.
+I love bringing the community into meet with the children, whether it be a visit from Peace Pups (a local dog sledding organization) during the Iditarod, an experienced yoga instructor, or a composting expert.

 I currently live in Bolton with my husband, Bob, and our dog Tyrus.
 We all love to be outside, whether it be hiking, snow shoeing or running in preparation for my eighth half marathon in October.
 When I’m not outside, I love to experiment with new recipes in the kitchen.

 I am thrilled to be part of the Mountain River School teaching staff and I am looking forward to continuing to get to know the school community!